MaeWoods/aocseq/README.md

 # Rationale for initial package development

 The sofware was initially developed to identify receptor sequences from single cell RNA sequencing coupled with amplification of the receptor sequence.
-Specifically Version 0.1.0 has been used to quantify cells that are activated through the binding of their T cell receptors (TCRs) to cognate antigens.
-Therefore, the tool provides a method to identify full length TCRs with specificity directed toward a target antigen, that can then be tested for use as transgenes.
-However the aim is to develop functionality for the analysis of a broad range of sequencing of polyclonal data.
+Version 0.1.0 can be used with single cell sequencing data of cells that have been activated through the binding of their T cell receptors (TCRs) to cognate antigens.
+The tool provides a method to identify full length TCRs with specificity directed toward a target antigen.
+The long term aim of the package is to develop functionality for the analysis of a broad range of sequencing techniques applicable to polyclonal cells.

 **Introduction to TCR sequencing**